** single-gpage.php **

 Local guidelines for the management and referral of patients with a transient loss of consciousness

-It outlines strict referral criteria to guide referral decisions for patients presenting with syncope and to streamline clinic triage
+Purpose: This document provides guidance for clinicians referring patients to the recurrent and cardiac syncope service.
+It outlines strict referral criteria to support appropriate referral decisions for patients presenting with recurrent, unexplained or cardiac syncope, and to streamline clinic triage

 Strict diagnostic criteria: